Fred Zinnemann

-Zinnemann directed and introduced a number of stars in their U.S. film debuts, including Marlon Brando, Rod Steiger, Pier Angeli, Julie Harris, Brandon deWilde, Montgomery Clift, Shirley Jones and Meryl Streep.
+Zinnemann directed and introduced a number of stars in their American film debuts, including Marlon Brando, Rod Steiger, Pier Angeli, Julie Harris, Brandon deWilde, Montgomery Clift, Shirley Jones and Meryl Streep.
 He directed 19 actors to Oscar nominations, including Frank Sinatra, Montgomery Clift, Audrey Hepburn, Glynis Johns, Paul Scofield, Robert Shaw, Wendy Hiller, Jason Robards, Vanessa Redgrave, Jane Fonda, Gary Cooper and Maximilian Schell.

 Early life

-Zinnemann was born in Rzeszów, the son of Anna (Feiwel) and Oskar Zinnemann, a doctor.
+Zinnemann was born in Rzeszów (then part of the Austrian Empire), the son of Anna (Feiwel) and Oskar Zinnemann, a doctor.
 His parents were Austrian Jews.
 He had one younger brother.

-Zinnemann grew up in Vienna during the First World War, during much of which his father was serving with the Austro-Hungarian Army on the Eastern Front.
+Zinnemann grew up in Vienna during the First World War, during much of which his father served as a combat medic with the Austro-Hungarian Army on the Eastern Front.
 Zinnemann later recalled that his father was severely traumatized by his war experiences and often suffered from nightmares.

-While growing up in Austria, which after 1918 had become, "a tiny, defeated, impoverished country", Zinnemann wanted to become a musician, but went on to graduate with a law degree from the University of Vienna in 1927.
+While growing up in the First Austrian Republic, which had been formed as a rump state of a fallen Empire in 1918 and which he later described as, "a tiny, defeated, impoverished country", Zinnemann wanted to become a musician, but went on to graduate with a law degree from the University of Vienna in 1927.

 While studying law, he became drawn to films and convinced his parents to let him study film production in the Third French Republic.
 After studying for a year at the Ecole Technique de Photographie et Cinématographie in Paris, Zinnemann became a cameraman and found work on a number of films being made at Babelsberg Studio in Berlin, during the Weimar Republic, before emigrating to the United States.
-Both of Zinnemann's parents were later murdered during the Holocaust in Austria.
+Both of Zinnemann's parents, whom he later described as nostalgic for the days of the Habsburg Monarchy, returned to Poland after Anschluss and were later murdered by the Germans during the Holocaust.
+Writing in Polish, Zinnemann exchanged letters with them up until their death.